 — Blurb for Plan 7 of 9 from Outer Space

-Captain Janeway(discussing Paris' Captain Proton holodeck adventures): This is how you've been spending your free time?
+(discussing the Captain Proton holodeck adventures): This is how you've been spending your free time?
 Tom Paris

 : Well, it didn't work out quite as black and white as they imagined.